xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 ### 1.3  Wherever possible store data in human-readable text streams.

+The file formats that we use to store data have serious implications for anyone's ability to make use of that data in the future.
+As the formats chosen tend toward obscurity or opaqueness it becomes increasingly difficult for new programmers to read during development and for others to draw on them in the future.
-The problem of file formats relates closely to the proliferation of closed tools and platforms.
+Choosing appropriate file formats relates closely to the proliferation of closed tools and platforms.
 It is most acutely felt by archivists faced with preserving short-lived data structures from obsolete platforms from recent past.
 For many humanists, who rarely work with truly large datasets or collections (on the order of millions documents), the real risk of rapid obsolescence offsets any hypothetical gains in speed or performance offered by a new note-taking platform or a complex database.

-Conveniently for us, the Unix philosophy privileges inputs and outputs in plain text format, which can be used to store everything from personal notes, to article drafts, to huge datasets of metadata.
+Conveniently for us, the Unix
+philosophy privileges inputs and outputs in plain text format, which can be used to store everything from personal notes, to article drafts, to huge datasets of metadata.
 Unix provides many powerful utilities that operate on